ibexa/documentation-developer/docs/api/field_type_reference.md

     | Name           | Internal name   | Expected input  |
     |----------------|-----------------|-----------------|
     | `Landing page` | `ezlandingpage` | `string (JSON)` |

+    !!! caution "Page Builder"

+        If you create Content Type with both `ezlandingpage` and `ezuser` Field Types, you will not be redierected to Page Builder after selecting `Edit` or `Create`.
+          This is caused by `ezuser` Field Type which requires separate handling.
+You will be redirected to the standard AdminUI edit or create mode.

     ### Layout and zones